beiLbase/IRRI/README.md

 The DOI of the orginal paper is:  https://doi.org/10.18653/v1/D18-1514

-The DOI of the orginal code and data: https://github.com/thunlp/FewRel
+The link of orginal code and data: https://github.com/thunlp/FewRel